IDMNYU/DM2173-Motion-Graphics-Studio-SP17/after_effects_diary.md

 ### ASSIGNMENTS: After Effects Diary

-Post entries in your after effects diary.
+Post entries of your after effects diary to the MGS slack channel.
 Your diary should chronicle:
-* what online tutorials you have viewed and completed and
+* what online tutorials you have viewed and completed and/or
 * what chapters within after effects books you have actually read and/or done the exercises from.

 Be as specific as possible.
 Post URLs, & titles and authors of books.